-To sum up what you’ve learnt so far, the word order doesn’t really affect a sentence’s meaning, as long as your sentence ends with a verb.
+To sum up, what you’ve learned so far, the word order doesn’t really affect a sentence’s meaning, as long as your sentence ends with a verb.

 The word order and the particles can affect the emphasis, so understanding Japanese sentence structure early is key to learning intermediate and advanced grammatical concepts.

 Finally, the most important obstacle you face in Japanese, is how native speakers very naturally omit some parts of a sentence, leaving you to guess what’s been left out.
 Only a good knowledge of Japanese syntax helps you fill in the gap instinctively.